iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 }
 ```

-When a return value from an API (e.g., the balance in an address) needs to be determined by quorum (i.e., not by a single healthy node only), then all the nodes in the `synced_node_list` will be queried to determine the final value.

 * Unsolved Questions
   - We make the iota.rs to be a static library, so whenever a user uses an API, then the `Client` instance should be built again, so as the `synced_node_list`.
 In this way we don't have to maintain the nodes status in the background.
   - We set a timeout for the `Client` instance.
 If the time is out, then the `Client` instance is needed to perform the sync process again, so as to get the latest `synced_node_list`.
   - We make the iota.rs maintain the up-to-date synced nodes.
 In this way we need a mechanism to update the each node status in the iota.rs, like 1) periodically queries healthy/unhealthy nodes 2) subscribe events from nodes 3) any other efficient syncing mechanism.

-## List of APIs Whose Results Based on `quorum_size` Nodes

-* Unsolved Question:
-  - We need to define the list of APIs (e.g., `get_balance()`, `get_address_balances`, etc.), whose returned values should depend on the `quorum_size` nodes.

 # General High level API

 Here is the high level abstraction API collection with sensible default values for users easy to use.